 The available data indicate that these chemicals are slightly to moderately irritating to skin.
-The observed effects in animal studies (erythema and persistent scaling) are close to the cut offs for classification (erythema score 2.3 and scaling persisting to day 14).
-In some studies, they are above and others slightly below.
-The limited data indicate that amino mono- and dialkoxysilanes are potentially more irritating than the trialkoysilanes.
+The limited data indicate that amino mono- and dialkoxysilanes are potentially more irritating than the trialkoxysilanes.
 Although the 2 salts of hydrochloric acid (CAS No. 42965-91-3 and CAS No. 64339-13-5) may have a lower irritation potential, no data are available to support this.

+The reported effects from the available guideline studies, including erythema scores of > 2.3 for amino mono- and dialkoxysilanes and scaling persisting to day 14 for amino mono-, diand trialkoxysilanes are consistent with the irritant nature of these chemicals.
+For 2 of the chemicals (CAS No. 1760-24-3 and CAS No. 23410-40-4), the observed effects are slightly below the GHS cut off criteria for Category 2 classification.

-The available data are not sufficient to identify any further trends within the group and as such read across is considered appropriate.
-Overall hazard classification is warranted unless there is specific experimental data supporting lower effects (CAS No. 1760-24-3 and CAS No. 23410-40-4) (see Hazard classifications relevant for worker health and safety section).
+Overall, hazard classification is warranted unless there are specific experimental data supporting no or minimal effects (see Hazard classifications relevant for worker health and safety section).

-N-[3-(triethoxysilyI)propyI]- 1,2-ethanediamine (CAS No. 5089-72-5) (REACH n.d.-c)
+N-[3-(triethoxysilyl)propyl]- 1,2-ethanediamine (CAS No. 5089-72-5) (REACH n.d.-c)

-In a dermal irritation study (OECD TG 404; Himalayan rabbits), erythema (mean scores 1, 1, 2) was not fully reversible in 3/3 rabbits within 14 days.
+In a dermal irritation study in Himalayan rabbits (OECD TG 404), erythema (mean scores 1, 1, 2) was not fully reversible in 3/3 rabbits within 14 days.
 Very slight oedema was fully reversible in 2/3 and 1/3 rabbits within 24 hours and 72 hours, respectively.
 Skin induration (thickening and hardening) from day 4 and peeling of the application site from day 9 persisted to the end of the study in all animals.
 Laceration of skin induration was observed in 1/3 animals at day 6, 7, and 9.